ita-social-projects/Space2Study-node-Client-mvp/README.md

 - Configuration
   - Configuration is done via `.env` file where environment variables are located
-  - Also we have `.env.example` that contains examples of environment variables
 - Styles
   - For styling function `makeStyles` from `@material-ui` should be used and all styles should be located inside separate